simon-engledew/jsoniter/README.md

 Path will contain a slice of string keys or int array indexes that describe the location of the value in the document.

-To match values that you are interested, iterjson provides a basic matcher:
+To match values that you are interested in, `iterjson` provides a basic matcher:

 ```golang
 d := json.NewDecoder(os.Stdin)